 The campground is tent-only, and one of the best-rated in the Johnson City area thanks to its friendly service, quaint atmosphere, and well-kept amenities.

-Each campsite includes a fire ring, cooking plate for grilling, and a picnic table.
+Each campsite includes a fire ring, a cooking plate for grilling, and a picnic table.
 Your spot must be reserved in advance either online or by phone (423-735-0696).

-If you forgot any of your DIY camping gear, you can rent or purchase at their on-site camp store.
+If you forgot any of your DIY camping gear, you can rent or purchase it at their on-site camp store.
 Likewise, if you’d prefer to show up and have everything set up for you, you can ask for this service in advance for a rate of $56/night.

 8. Cardens Bluff Campground

 - Location: 17 miles east of Johnson City (directions)

 - Campsite Types: Tent, Trailer

 - Nightly Rates: $12